Pilots Are a Governance Requirement

 The pilot is designed to test signal formation, interpretation discipline, and governance durability - not outcomes.

-What a Pilot Tests
+What a Pilot Is Designed to Test

 A pilot answers four questions only: